 If you are more used to the convenience of packaged or frozen food but want to enhance the freshness and nutrients of your cooking, here are a few quick tips on how to buy, prepare, store and cook fresh vegetables and herbs.

 When choosing fresh vegetables, always go for the fresh-looking ones.
 Avoid any that look wilted or flabby.
 Leafy greens, from the most delicate lettuce to the hardiest of kale, are easy to choose.
 One or two holes from insects are acceptable, but avoid any with bruised, browned or discoloured areas.
-You can keep your greens in special air-permeable storage bags or simply wrapped in a damp paper towel and left in a regular bag with an air hole.
+You can keep your greens in special air-permeable storage bags or simply wrap them in a damp paper towel and leave them in a regular bag with an air hole.

 To get the best out of your greens, use them within a week of purchase.
 Juicy vegetables should be used or discarded within 7-10 days, or when they begin to shrivel and develop soft spots.
 Root vegetables will keep for several weeks, and some will even last for months.